 In my earlier post on “Interactive ToolTip using Visual Studio 2010 Productivity Power Tool”, I discussed about “Interactive ToolTip” feature which comes with the Visual Studio 2010 Productivity Power Tool.
 In this post, I will share information about the all new “Add Reference” dialog which is fully searchable for assembly reference.

-If you didn’t install the Visual Studio 2010 Productivity Power Tool till now, you can download it from Visual Studio Gallery.
+If you haven't install the Visual Studio 2010 Productivity Power Tool yet, you can download it from Visual Studio Gallery.
 You can also directly download it directly from here.
 Read the complete post to know more about the new “Add Reference” dialog.

-Visual Studio 2010 Productivity Power Tools replaces the default “Add Reference” dialog of the IDE.
+Visual Studio 2010 Productivity Power Tools replace the default “Add Reference” dialog of the IDE.
 It now has complete searchable UI for assembly reference with more interactive tabbed category.
-Before going deep to the new searchable UI let us first see the existing “Add Reference” dialog present in Visual Studio 2010:
+Before going deep to the new searchable UI, let us first see the existing “Add Reference” dialog present in Visual Studio 2010:

 Let’s see the new UI.
 You will see the below dialog box for Add Reference once you install the Productivity Power Tool.
 It has a nice user interface and the tabs are categorised in more organized manner (see the screenshot part 1).

 Now, you will see a Green tick mark on the assemblies which are already added in your project (see the screenshot part 2).
 Selecting any unselected assembly will have the “Add” button.
 Once you clicked on it, the assembly will get added in your project and be marked as Green tick mark in the UI.
 Clicking on already included assembly will change the “Add” button to a “Remove” button.
 Clicking on the Remove button will remove the selected assembly reference from the project and remove the tick mark from it.